China’s premier promises ‘wider opening’ of economy

-BEIJING (AP) — Premier Li Keqiang has promised China “will open even wider” to imports and investment and will fully open manufacturing industries to foreign competitors.
+BEIJING (AP) — Premier Li Keqiang on Tuesday promised China “will open even wider” to imports and investment and will fully open manufacturing industries to foreign competitors.

-Li, the country’s No. 2 leader, said Tuesday at a news conference that Beijing plans to eliminate import tariffs on drugs and reduce tariffs on other goods.
+Beijing plans to eliminate import tariffs on drugs and slash duties on consumer goods, said Li, the country’s No. 2 leader, at a nationally televised news conference Tuesday held during the annual meeting of the national legislature.
 He said the country will “fully open the manufacturing sector,” with better protection for intellectual property.

-Li said, “If there is one thing that will be different from the past, that will be that China will open even wider.”

 Chinese leaders are under pressure to make their slowing, state-dominated economy more productive.
 They have promised to open more industries to private and foreign competition, but business groups complain they are moving too slowly.